MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 #### Maximum number of order lines constraint

-Sometimes, fulfillment sources can't process more than a certain number of order lines on a given day, because of capacity or resource limitations.
+Sometimes, fulfillment sources can't process more than some order lines on a given day, because of capacity or resource limitations.
 The **Maximum number of order lines** constraint can be used to limit the number of order lines that are routed to a single fulfillment source.
 You can configure this constraint to specify the maximum order lines per day, per fulfillment source, or per source list.
 After the number is reached for the fulfillment source or source list, order lines won't be considered for selection during that day.

 #### Maintaining safety stock